 Emily Morris has had her writing published in The Pool and Huffington Post and has featured on BBC Woman’s Hour.
 Her debut book, My Shitty Twenties, is a memoir about single pregnancy and parenthood based on her award-winning blog of the same name.
-My Shitty Twenties was published by Salt in the UK in July 2017.
+My Shitty Twenties was published by Salt in the UK in July 2017 and has been optioned for TV by Lime Productions.
 Emily has written a pilot for a sitcom drama inspired by her experiences of being a young, single mother.
 She also writes short fiction and is currently working on a novel.
 Emily lives in Manchester and teaches writing workshops to both young people and adults.

 “The freshest, frankest, wisest, ballsiest memoir I've read.
 Daring, eloquent, and important: a glorious tale of one woman’s triumph over the past and her own fears as she learns how to be a single parent in a world where single is still a dirty word.
 I cried heaps and adored every page.” – Emma Jane Unsworth, author of Animals.